Skip to main content

 Can I increase my allocated MPS?

 If you have a use case that requires a higher MPS limit, contact the Plivo support team.
+Please be advised that extra fees will be incurred for additional MPS.

 • A2P Messaging Throughput in Canada